THE NMSU SCHOOL OF SOCIAL WORK WELCOMES YOU

-The School of Social Work’s educational programs are designed to prepare students for ethical, evidence-informed professional practice.
+The School of Social Work’s CSWE accredited MSW and BSW educational programs are designed to prepare students for ethical and evidence-informed professional social work practice.

-The following four goals are derived from the School’s mission:
+The following four goals come directly from our mission:

 - Professional Social Work Education: Prepare graduates for ethical and evidence informed, advanced generalist practice with individuals, groups, families, organizations and communities in the culturally diverse environment of the Southwest.